Skatterbrainz/sktools/README.md

 SkatterTools PowerShell Module

+## The sktools project is not under active development.
+The repository remains available for reference and pull requests will be considered, but no active work is being done on this project.

 # Overview

   SkatterTools is a PowerShell module which provides an extension to PoSHServer to view and manage